fk1995/FallingBob/README.md

 There is a transient platform that if Bob stands on it long enough, it will disappear and Sponge Bob will fall down.
 There is a invisible platform that only if Bob falls onto it will it appear.
 There is a dangerous platform where Bob will keep losing health when Bobs stands on those platforms.
-However, if Bob stands on other platforms, Bob can get health.
+However, if Bob stands on other platforms, Bob can regain health.

 #######################################
 Bob's health is shown at the upper middle.